Pau-za/Test-FE-Intelim-trica/README.md

 - I made a kan-ban planning including all the biggest tasks, and thought about the small ones I would have to accomplish to complete the first ones.
 - I ordered the tasks according to the value each one can give to the user.
-- I also wrote the definition of done for each task.

 All the planning of my project is available in the projects seccion of this repository.